dwcaress/MB-System/docker/README.md

 - GUI tests OK on CentOS 7 and MacOS
 - OpenGL-related issues on MacOS

-- **Note**: the image build and basic testing are now OK (with 5.7.6beta37 tag per latest entry in ChangeLog).
-  But programs are still reporting 5.7.6beta36.

 ## Dockerfile

 The [`Dockerfile`](Dockerfile) here for the MB-System image uses `centos:7`